-The Kaleidoscope was the standalone version of the Hardware Development Kit with just the components soldered on the board for the Kaleioscope function, and housed in the usual white interface box.
+The Kaleidoscope was the cut-down version of the Hardware Development Kit with just the components soldered on the board for the Kaleioscope function, and housed in the usual white interface box.

 Retailed for £34.99

 For more information see below and the Hardware Development Kit